Bulkley Valley Credit Union announces finalists for legacy project donation - BC Local News

 Houston SAR is hoping to purchase a 4-wheel drive rescue truck to move people and and equipment during SAR tasks and on training exercises.

-Community members can vote until 5 p.m. on June 30 and they don’t need to be members of the BVCU to be able to vote for their favourite projects.
+Voting is open until 5 p.m. on June 30 and voters can vote daily and don’t need to be members of the BVCU.

 Priyanka Ketkar